IndigoUnited/js-address/README.md

 ### Address#disable() ###

 Disables the address.
-All operations that change the state will be no ops.
+All operations that change the value will be no ops.

 ### Address#enable() ###